MuhammadSulaiman001/opengl-lab/README.md

     - Output Directory: `$(ProjectDir)$(Platform)\$(Configuration)`
     - Temp Directory: `$(ProjectDir)$(Platform)\$(Configuration)\Temp`
 - Create `dependencies` directory at root directory (next to .sln file) to be shared for all projects
-    - Create dlls/libs/headers folders in it
+    - Create dlls/libs/headers folders inside it
 - Don't use vcpkg (unless if your developing using CMake)
 - Use Post-Build-Event to copy dll files and all other resources (ex. images/shaders/etc...) to output directory
     - Recommended: let the event call .ps1 script, which will run one/more commands.
     - Your app should run via .exe double click!
-- Let the application encapsulate all the needed resources in order to build it successfully on other machines
+- Let the application encapsulates all needed resources in order to build it successfully on other machines
-    - Don't put .lib files, .h/.hpp files and .dll files in common directories (so git can't track these files).
+    - Don't put .lib files, .h/.hpp files and .dll files in common directories (outside your solution).. git should track these files.
 - Don't just list .cpp/.h/etc.. files at project directory..
     - create src/headers/resources/scripts/shaders/etc.. directories, so you keep things organized as much as possible!

 ## Consuming libraries

-### Flavors
 Libaries can be found in different flavors, the common ones are:
 - Headers only (ex. glm)
 - Headers and sources (ex. glad, stb)